alangunning/doc-ai-analysis-starter/README.md

 ## GitHub Workflows

-- **Convert** – auto-converts newly added `data/**/*.pdf` files and commits sibling format outputs, skipping files when `.dc.json` indicates conversion is complete.
+- **Convert** – auto-converts newly added documents under `data/**` and commits sibling format outputs, skipping files when `.dc.json` indicates conversion is complete.
 - **Validate** – checks converted outputs against the source documents and auto-corrects mismatches, skipping unchanged files via metadata.
 - **Vector** – generates embeddings for Markdown files on `main` and writes them next to the sources, omitting documents whose metadata already records the `vector` step.
-- **Analyze** – executes prompt templates against Markdown documents and uploads JSON output as artifacts, re-running only when prompts haven't been marked complete.
+- **Analyze** – auto-discovers `*.prompt.yaml` files next to Markdown documents, executes each prompt, and uploads JSON output as artifacts, re-running only when prompts haven't been marked complete.
 - **PR Review** – runs an AI model against each pull request and posts the result as a comment, ending with `/merge` when the changes are approved.
 - **Docs** – builds the Docusaurus site and deploys to GitHub Pages.
 - **Auto Merge** – approves and merges pull requests when a `/merge` comment is posted.
 Disabled by default; enable by setting `ENABLE_AUTO_MERGE_WORKFLOW=true` in `.env`.